The Seriousness of a Burglary Charge

 - is it occupied at the time of the alleged burglary

-With the assistance of an experienced attorney, you can launch a successful defense to a burglary allegation.
+With the assistance of an experienced lawyer, you can launch a successful defense to a burglary allegation.
 You may argue that the structure was open to the public at the time of the entering, which would negate the unlawful entering claim.
 The intent requirement is also ripe for a defense claim.
 The prosecutor must prove that the defendant intended to commit a crime while in the dwelling.
-If your attorney is able to counter this claim, you can successfully beat the charges.
+If your lawyer is able to counter this claim, you can successfully beat the charges.

 If you or a loved one is facing burglary charges in Miami, Attorneys Mycki Ratzan and Jude Faccidomo can provide you with an aggressive and comprehensive defense.
 Contact Ratzan & Faccidomo, LLC today at (305) 330-3905 for a confidential and free consultation.